veltenlab/PrimerDesign/README.md

 ## Requirements and first run

-PrimerDesign tool requires [primer3](https://github.com/primer3-org/primer3), [NCBI Blast](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download), and [cliquer](https://users.aalto.fi/~pat/cliquer.html) to be available on your system; the paths need to be specified by the user in the first run of the program.
+PrimerDesign tool runs under Linux and requires [primer3](https://github.com/primer3-org/primer3), [NCBI Blast](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download), and [cliquer](https://users.aalto.fi/~pat/cliquer.html) to be available on your system; the paths need to be specified by the user in the first run of the program.
 All other requirements are installed automatically when the package if first run; in case you do not have write permissions to your `.libPaths()`, uncomment the first line of the scripot and specifiy a writeable folder that R libraries will be installed to.

 Genome data will be downloaded and prepared in the first run for a given genom (mm10, hg19 or hg38), so please be patient when you first run this software.
+In total, installation may take between 5 minutes and an hour depending on the prior availability of packages and internet connection.

 ## Use cases